Heraklion: Modern era

 An earthquake located off the northern coast of Crete on October 12, 1856, destroyed most of the over 3,600 homes in the city.
 Only 18 homes were left intact.
 The disaster claimed 538 victims in Heraklion.

 In 1898, the autonomous Cretan State was created, under Ottoman suzerainty, with Prince George of Greece as its High Commissioner and under international supervision.
 During the period of direct occupation of the island by the Great Powers (1898–1908), Candia was part of the British zone.
-At this time, the city was renamed "Heraklion", after the Roman port of Heracleum ("Heracles' city"), whose exact location is unknown.
+At this time the ancient name of "Heraklion" was revived.

 In 1913, with the rest of Crete, Heraklion was incorporated into the Kingdom of Greece.
-Heraklion became again capital of Crete in 1971, replacing Chania.
+Heraklion was severely damaged in the bombing campaign in May 1941 during the German invasion in the Battle of Crete.
+The city remained under German rule until 1945.
+Heraklion again became capital of Crete in 1971, replacing Chania.
+The city, and Crete generally, became a major tourist destination from the 1980s onwards.

 Architecture, urban sculpture and fortifications

+The oldest monument of architecture is the palace in Knossos on the outskirts of the city.

+Two largest medieval churches in the city were the Dominican church of St. Peter (built between 1248 and 1253) and the San Salvatore, belonging to the Augustinian Friars.
+The latter one stood in Kornaros Square, but was demolished in 1970.

+Other monuments of architecture from Venetian times include the Saint Mark's Basilica and the Renaissance loggia next to Lions Square (1626–28).

-Venetian constructions such as the Koules Fortress (Castello a Mare), the ramparts and the arsenal dominate the port area.
+Around the historic city center of Heraklion there are also a series of defensive walls, bastions and other fortifications which were built earlier in the Middle Ages, but were completely rebuilt by the Republic of Venice.
+The fortifications managed to withstand the longest siege in history for 21 years, before the city fell to the Ottomans in 1669.
+The Koules Fortress (Castello a Mare), the ramparts and the arsenal dominate the port area.